hphelion/documentation/networking.issues.md

 1. Use **either** the compute **or** networking service to configure security groups, but do not use both.
 Using the OpenStack Networking API provides additional functionality in the form of outbound rules, which the compute API cannot display.

 Note: Security Groups are a feature of  HP Cloud Networking and are fully supported by the Networking API.
 A limited set of Security Group features are also accessible via the compute API for convenience and backwards compatibility.
 To directly access the API's broader functionality, HP recommends working only through the OpenStack Networking API and does not recommend mixing compute and OpenStack Networking API calls for security group configuration.

+## For more information ##

+For known issues and best practices when interacting with our Compute and Networking services, see [Known Issues and Best Practices in Compute and Networking in 13.5](https://community.hpcloud.com/article/known-issues-and-best-practices-compute-and-networking-135).